Infineon/mtb-example-fx2g3-flash-loader/README.md

 # EZ-USB&trade; FX2G3: Flash loader application

 This application allows users to download the FPGA bin binaries to the SPI flash device available on the FPGA add-on board connected to the FX2G3 104LGA kit baseboard using the USB interface.
-The FPGA add-on board has AT45DB flash.

 > **Note:** This code example is an alpha release only for EZ-USB&trade; FX2G3 devices.

 [View this README on GitHub.](https://github.com/Infineon/mtb-example-fx2g3-flash-loader)